 Bill Carlezon, PhD

-Chief, Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research
+Chief, Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research

 Director, Behavioral Genetics Laboratory

 Phyllis and Jerome Lyle Rappaport Chair in Psychiatry

 Bill Carlezon, PhD, has received several awards for his research, including an Independent Investigator Award from the National Alliance for Research on Schizophrenia and Depression (NARSAD), the Presidential Early Career Award for Scientists and Engineers (PECASE) from George W. Bush, and the Jacob P. Waletzky Award for Innovative Research in Drug Addiction and Alcoholism from the Society for Neuroscience (SfN).

 Carlezon is editor-in-chief of the journal Neuropsychopharmacology and a member of the Scientific Advisory Board for Autism Speaks.